teh/pure11/README.md

 1. Make sure you have developer tools for your system installed.
 For OS X, you'll need a recent version of Xcode.
 For Linux, etc., you need gcc 4.9.2 or later, including g++ support.
 You can also use clang 3.5 or later, but it still requires gcc for its C++ standard libraries.

-2. Install [CMake] (https://cmake.org/install/).
-Afterwards, make sure `cmake` is in your `PATH`.

-3. Create a working directory wherever you like.
-From the purescript source tree, copy `pcc/Makefile.example` to it, renaming it to `Makefile` (no extension).

-4. Create a `src` directory in this working directory, which will be where you will place your own PureScript source files.
+2. Create a working directory wherever you like, and a `src` subdirectory under it, which will be where you will place your own PureScript source files.

-5. Edit your `Makefile` to your liking if you want it to use different locations for the `pcc` executable or PureScript packages.
+3. From your working directory, run the `{installation_path}/pcc` command with no arguments.
+This will generate a default `Makefile` for you in that directory.
+You can edit it if needed to change things like the location of the PureScript packages you intend to download and use.

-6. Pull in your desired PureScript packages using `git` (bower will be supported later), making sure to use the pure11-specific versions in [this list](https://github.com/andyarvanitis/pure11/wiki/Packages).
+4. Pull in your desired PureScript packages using `git` (bower will be supported later), making sure to use the pure11-specific versions in [this list](https://github.com/andyarvanitis/pure11/wiki/Packages).

-7. You should now be ready to build a PureScript program.
+5. You should now be ready to build a PureScript program.
   * As stated above, place your source file(s) in the working directory's `src` subdirectory and execute `make`.
 If your machine has multiple cores, you might want to use `make -jN`, where `N` is the number of cores.

-  * This will generate the C++ source tree for your program (in the `output` subdirectory it created), and then build it.
-The resulting executable will be in your working directory and called `Main`.
+  * This will generate the C++ source tree for your program and then build an executable binary.
+The resulting executable will be in the `bin` subdirectory under the output directory and called `main` (so `output/bin/main`, by default).

-8. If the build was successful, run your program using `./Main`.

 ---